- Fashion and Beauty»

 The fish is also a symbol of female fertility.
 It is a favorite motif in the Kantha of Bengal and is usually shown in water.
 The water is universally accepted as a source of life and is symbolic of purification and regeneration.

 Mango as a motif is used in chikan work in the embroidery of Utter Pradesh, the gold and silver embroidery or Kantha of Bengal and the mirror work of Gujarat.
 It is also called Kalka motif.
 It is a symbol of women’s charm.
 In folk songs, the lovesick women find mention as she is found writing an epistle to her lover to return when the mangoes ripen in the rainy season in the month of July.

 The astdala represents the symbol of lord Vishnu.
 It is used in alpanas by Bengali women, as well as it finds mention in their embroidery called Kantha.
 Its symbolism is close to that of lotus.
 It symbolizes the basic unity in the manifestation of life.

 A remarkable thing about the art of embroidery is the fastidiousness of the worker to avoid wasteful ornamentation and therefore there is never a single unnecessary stitch.
 The embroidery never forgets the purpose that the design has to fulfill.

 The entire composition displays the admirable skill in the arrangement of the form and color, producing beautiful combinations that are pleasing to the eye.
 The art of embroidery reflects the personal expression of the artist, whether it is the cultivated art or embroidered out of sheer instinct.

-In today’s world where the man is distracted from nature, and where the art work may not give adequate sense of fulfillment, the decorative designs of handicrafts, traditional customs and embroidery has become an essential medium of expression.
+In today’s world where the man is distracted from nature, and where the artwork may not give an adequate sense of fulfillment, the decorative designs of handicrafts, traditional customs and embroidery have become an essential medium of expression.

 © 2014 Sanjay Sharma